AndrewLuyt/week4-project/harmful_weather.md

 }
 ```

-Next we load the data, rename two variables with cumbersome names,
+Next we load the data and perform some basic data cleaning:

+* rename two variables with cumbersome names
-remove two variables which contain no informatin, and standardize the values
+* remove two variables which contain no information
+  * `county_end` and `countyendn` are all 0 and NA, respectively.
-of `evtype` to lowercase with no extra spaces.
+* standardize the values of `evtype` to lowercase with no extra spaces.
+  * to correct some probable manual data entry errors

 ```r